COMPARE TO OTHER COMPONENTS

 Figure 6 - Aspose.Cells Evaluation Copy Warning

-As mentioned earlier in Table 4, the Free Evaluation License includes 100 Workbooks only.
+As mentioned earlier, the Free Evaluation License includes only 100 Workbooks.

 The following code demonstrates how to create a new Excel file and save it with IronXL.
-Add the following code:
+Add the respective code:

 using System;